CGCL-codes/RETIA/README.md

 ## General Training

-First, train the model based on the information of an invariant historical range (e.i., the size of the training set).
+First, train the model based on the information of an invariant historical range (i.e., the size of the training set).
 The training parameters for different datasets are presented as follows:

 ### YAGO